Most people alive today are affected by health policy, meaning that improvements in this area could impact billions of people.

 Lower costs of medical commodities can improve healthcare coverage and economic wellbeing for low-income households.

 One organisation working in this area is the Clinton Health Access Initiative.

 While there are many evidence-based policies that could be implemented, many institutions influencing health policy have a lower bar for empirical evidence than the best charities recommended by GiveWell.
 This is likely partly due to governments placing less importance on empirical evidence (relative to GiveWell), and partly due to many interventions being difficult to assess empirically.

-In addition to this, unlike charities that run direct interventions (i.e., the type reviewed by GiveWell) there is often little empirical evidence for an organisation's effectiveness.
-Changing policy can take a long time, and there are few reliable signals for making progress on a policy change --- you only see an impact if the policy change is achieved, and even then it's difficult to attribute the impact to a specific organisation.
+In addition to this, unlike charities that run direct interventions (the type reviewed by GiveWell) there is often little empirical evidence for an organisation's effectiveness.
+Changing policy can take a long time, and there are few reliable signals for making progress on a policy change — you only see an impact if the policy change is achieved, and even then it's difficult to attribute the impact to a specific organisation.
 This means that health policy initiatives could have a large expected impact but often achieve negligible actual impact, and it may even be difficult to know if the expected impact should be large to begin with.

 You may think policy interventions are important, but be uninterested in health policy.
-This could be because you are worried about the potential harms of poorly implemented health policy, or you think that are more promising opportunities.
+This could be because you are worried about the potential harms of poorly implemented health policy, or you think there are more promising opportunities.
 For example, you may think that increasing the rate of economic growth would be more beneficial for health outcomes than health policy.